Nachoxt17/Nachoxt17/README.md

 # 👨‍💻 Ignacio Ceaglio 💻🚀

+**`Data Scientist and Machine Learning Engineer-Scientist Python | Data Engineer SQL.`**
 **`Senior Solidity Developer + Technical Project Architect + People's Person = Blockchain C.T.O.
 On-Demand`**

-👨🏻‍💻My Professional Passion is in Planning, Architecting, Developing and Testing projects like [Open Art Market](https://openartmarket.com) and [AngelBlock](https://www.angelblock.io) that help to democratize Valuable Investment opportunities for the common people and connect Real Word Assets (R.W.A.) to the Blockchain.
+👨🏻‍💻My professional passion is in planning, architecting, developing and testing Machine Learning Models that help to research Valuable
+Investment and Business opportunities for the shareholders, and in talking/networking with clients and company partners. **I have a background in Full-Stack JavaScript Web Development** at the beginning of my career, and later I developed a strong background in
+Solidity Smart Contracts Development; **but since then I have specialized in Data Science and Machine Learning Engineering in Python.**

 My clients and co-workers (Recommendations below) have praised me for being, in their own words; “very curious, pro-active, positive, humble, helpful, diligent, intelligent, passionate and ambitious”.👨🏻‍💻